cpetta/sandpaper/README.md

 # Cpetta's GulpDev

-The purpose of this project is to automate the setup and updating of gulp, npm, and other tools, which are helpful in the development process
+## Primary Project Goals
+* Improve the experience of writting vanilla HTML, CSS, and JavaScript.
+* Improve maintainability of code produced by developers.
+* Improve performance of webpages.
+* Automate the development enviroment setup process.
+* Automate common development tasks.

+## Secondary Project Purposes
+* Enable the use of additional languages such as typescript, scss, sass, etc.

-For your own safety and security it is **highly recommended** that you review any scripts before running them.
+For your own safety and security, it is **highly recommended** that you review any scripts before running them.
 When setup.bat is run it will install chocolaty.
 Chocolaty will install a whole bunch of software
 * NotepadPlusPlus